subramanisgowda/Appiness-User-Management-App/README.md

 Before running the application please make sure to install all necessary npm packages using command `npm install`.
 Add mongodb credentials in `.env` file and make sure mongodb server is up and running.

 ### Development Server
-Run `npm start` for node.js express server.
+Run `npm start` or `node src/server.js` for express server.
 After you run the command, wait until the the application starts and test by calling api `http://localhost:3000/` in a browser or in a postman by get method.

 ## User Registration API
 You can use api `http://localhost:3000/user_registration` (Post Method) for user registration by passing below json in post body